Philips Senior Table Lamp

 Period: 1950s, 1960s – Mid-Century Modern.

-Other versions: This 1950s Louis Kalff desk lamp was made in many different colours.
-It is named Senior.
-Also produced with a copper or brass rod.
+Other versions: The Philips Senior table lamp comes in many different colours.
+It is also produced with a copper or brass rod.
 These lamps were made in several sizes.
 The biggest lamp, +- 60 cm / 23” high was for a 200 watt bulb.
 They were made in several varieties over the years.
 A blue, turquoise version with other parts can be found here, on Vintageinfo.

 Below the successor from the seventies named Major or Consul.
 In the late seventies and early eighties it was named Timor (69).